telemark/util-check-renovate/README.md

 # util-check-renovate

-Check renovate settings for repos
+Check renovate settings for repos.

+If a file does not match the template the template is copied to clipboard and the repo is opened in your browser.

 # Usage

+Make sure the [template](data/template.json) is correct.

-Start with collecting the repos
+Start with collecting the repos.

 ```
 $ npm run save-repos